anil-g11h/learning/README.md

-That's a smart position to be in!
 With React experience and some backend knowledge, you have a solid foundation.
 The key is to strategically build on it while focusing on skills that AI struggles to replicate.
 Here’s a roadmap tailored for you, balancing depth, breadth, and AI resilience:

 **Core Philosophy: Shift from "Coder" to "Problem Solver & Architect"** AI excels at generating boilerplate, simple components, and standard patterns.
 Your value lies in: